Devika-Sajeesh/code-translator/README.md

-Here is a sample `README.md` file for your **Code Translator Streamlit App** using Groq's LLaMA-3 API:

----

 # 🧠 Code Translator with Streamlit & Groq API

 A lightweight, AI-powered web app that translates code or shell commands between different programming languages using the LLaMA-3 70B model via the Groq API.